xaviermignot/xaviermignot.github.io/_posts/2024-04-22-azure-devops-authenticate-as-managed-identity.md

 > The `--allow-no-subscriptions` flag passed to the `az login` command is necessary if your managed identity doesn't have access to any Azure subscription
 {: .prompt-info }

-> If you don't want to use a guid, you can use `https://app.vssps.visualstudio.com/` as a resource identifier (this value comes from the `servicePrincipalNames` property of the service principal).
+> If you don't want to use a guid, you can use `https://app.vssps.visualstudio.com/` for the `--resource` parameter (this value comes from the `servicePrincipalNames` property of the service principal).
 {: .prompt-tip }

 ### Using authorization endpoint
-Second tip, if you don't want to use Azure CLI, there is an authorization endpoint that you can call from any Azure resource linked to a managed identity.
+Second tip, if you don't want to use Azure CLI, there is an authorization [endpoint](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-to-use-vm-token#get-a-token-using-http) that you can call from a VM linked to a managed identity (I haven't tested it on another type of resource yet).
 The key here is to use the `resource` query string parameter with the same guid as with the Azure CLI.
 You can do it like this in PowerShell:
 ```powershell
 $response = Invoke-WebRequest -Uri 'http://169.254.169.254/metadata/identity/oauth2/token?api-version=2018-02-01&resource=499b84ac-1321-427f-aa17-267ca6975798' -Header @{ Metadata = $true }